telerik/reporting-docs/doc-output/configure-the-report-engine/appdata-element.md

 ---
 title: appData Element
-page_title: appData Element
+page_title: appData Element Information
-description: appData Element
+description: "Learn how to use the appData Element to the choose where temporary application settings will be stored on the file system"
 slug: telerikreporting/using-reports-in-applications/export-and-configure/configure-the-report-engine/appdata-element
 tags: appdata,element
 published: True